glaubermagal/glaubermagal/README.md

 **Some fun facts:**

 - 🌱 I'm currently building an autonomous garden project on Arduino
-- 🚀 I’m learning Go, Ruby, GraphQL, Cyber Security and Liquid
+- 🚀 I’m learning Go, Ruby and GraphQL
 - 📚 I love writing cool stuffs
-- 🦇 I just read Dracula by Bram Stoker
+- 🦇 I'm currently reading The Picture of Dorian Gray, by Oscar Wilde

 **Languages and tools:**